lnmduc2/ObjectSkeleton/README.md

 # ObjectSkeleton

-A small code that helps you see the skeleton of Python objects when debugging/inspecting Deep Learning codes
+A small code that helps you see the skeleton of Python objects when debugging/inspecting Deep Learning codes (**only supports simple objects like torch.Tensor, list, tuple, dict**)

 ## :question: Introduction